 Dr. Mark Lawford, Professor & Acting Chair

 Hamilton, ON Canada L8S 4L7

-Complete applications that are received by September 1, 2019 will receive full consideration.
-Review of applications will continue until the positions are filled.
+Complete applications that are received by November 1, 2019 will receive full consideration.
+Review of applications will continue until the position is filled.
 The effective date of appointment is negotiable, but July 1, 2020 is preferred.
 All applicants will receive an on-line confirmation of receipt of their application; however, only short-listed applicants will be contacted for interviews.